Hub-OS/rollback-mlua/README.md

     let table = lua.create_table()?;
     table.set("value", 1)?;

-    // Rollback to before the table was created lua.rollback(1);
+    // Roll back to before the table was created lua.rollback(1);

-    // Does not compile, lua.rollback() requires mutable reference, table is an immutable reference to lua. let value = table.get("value")?;
+    // Does not compile, lua.rollback() requires mutable reference,
+    // table is an immutable reference to lua. let value = table.get("value")?;
     println!("{}", value);